 Note: Not all modules are available for the supported operating systems (LINUX and Windows).
 Refer to the recommendations page for details.

-Setting up CADpass R20 for Use with ANSYS Mechanical/Fluids Software
+Setting up CADpass Client for Use with Ansys Software

-Figure 1: ANSYS Campus Solutions (Research) Entry in CADpass R20 with a License Requested
+Figure 1: Ansys Campus Solutions (Research) Entry in CADpass Client with a License Requested